-ESA replaces the current industry scheme, Egg Corp Assured (ECA), providing greater clarity and a more robust set of compliance standards that have been independently reviewed against current Australian customer and regulatory requirements.
+ESA replaces the previous industry scheme, Egg Corp Assured (ECA), providing greater clarity and a more robust set of compliance standards that have been independently reviewed against current Australian customer and regulatory requirements.

-ESA has been developed (based on the principles of Hazard Analysis Critical Control Point (HACCP)) to provide a compliance framework for egg farmers in meeting the needs of regulators, retailers, farmers and egg buyers in areas including hen welfare, egg quality, biosecurity, food safety, work health and safety and environmental management.
+ESA has been developed (based on the principles of Hazard Analysis Critical Control Point (HACCP)) to provide a compliance framework for egg farmers in meeting the needs of regulators, retailers, farmers and customers in areas including hen welfare, egg quality, biosecurity, food safety, work health and safety and environmental management.

 ESA is structured into three levels to enable egg farmers to join the program at the level that best suits their business needs and customer requirements.

 - Level 1 – Basic: An entry level for egg farmers who are new to the egg industry or who have not previously participated in a quality assurance program.
 Egg farms certified at this level are audited to Level 1 compliance criteria.
 (Level 1 is only available for the Rearing and Layer Standard)

 - Level 2 – Core: An intermediate level suited to egg farmers with a more developed compliance system and record keeping procedures.
 Egg farms certified at this level must be audited against both Level 1 and Level 2 compliance criteria.

 - Level 3 – Comprehensive: An advanced level suited to egg farmers with a fully developed compliance system and record keeping procedures, to meet the requirements of major retail customers.
 Egg farms certified at this level must be audited against all three levels of compliance criteria.

 The structure is aimed at encouraging broad industry participation and improved compliance outcomes as egg farmers transition through Level 1 and Level 2 over a two year period.

 There is no cost for an egg business to join the ESA program and access ESA resources (available through your My AusEggs login).
 Once a business has implemented ESA and seeks certification, an annual $55.00 certification fee will be charged for each site.
 Egg farmers will also need to meet the actual cost of the annual compliance audit for each site.